glarivie/XKB-French-QWERTY-Keyboard-Layout/README.md

 # XKB-French-QWERTY-Keyboard-Layout
-Work well on Ubuntu, Debian and CentOS, etc...
+ - Work well on Ubuntu, Debian and CentOS.
+ - For Windows and Mac OS version, see below.

 ### How it looks ?